UK extends truck driver visa program as fuel crisis persists

 LONDON (AP) — The British government has extended an emergency visa program for truck drivers as fuel shortages showed few signs of abating Saturday, particularly in London and the southeast of England.

-In an announcement late Friday, the Conservative government said temporary visas for nearly 5,000 foreign truck drivers it hopes to recruit would run until the end of February instead of expire on Christmas Eve as originally planned.
+In an announcement late Friday, the Conservative government said temporary visas for nearly 5,000 foreign truck drivers it hopes to recruit would run into 2022 instead of expiring on Christmas Eve as originally planned.

 The short duration of the program announced last week drew widespread criticism for not being attractive enough to entice foreign drivers.

-The government said 300 fuel drivers would be able to come to the U.K. from overseas “immediately” and stay until March.
-Some 4,700 other visas intended for foreign food truck drivers will last from late October to the end of February.
+The government said 300 fuel drivers would be able to come to the U.K. from overseas “immediately” and stay through March.
+Some 4,700 other visas for foreign food truck drivers will last from late October to the end of February.

-In another move intended to ease the pressure at the pumps, around 200 military personnel, including 100 drivers, will be deployed from Monday to help to relieve fuel supply shortages that have caused empty pumps and long lines at filling stations.
+In another move intended to ease the pressure at Britain’s pumps, around 200 military personnel, including 100 drivers, will be deployed beginning Monday to help to relieve fuel supply shortages that have caused empty pumps and long lines at filling stations.

-The government says the situation already was improving.
+The government says the situation is already improving.

 “U.K. forecourt stock levels are trending up, deliveries of fuel to forecourts are above normal levels, and fuel demand is stabilizing,” Business Secretary Kwasi Kwarteng said.
 “It’s important to stress there is no national shortage of fuel in the U.K., and people should continue to buy fuel as normal.”